-If you need assistance buying Joshi and Puro goods from Japan, including DVDs from promotions that may not air on anything (like REINA or PURE-J), read my post on how to buy products from Japan here.
+If you need assistance buying Joshi and Puro goods from Japan, including DVDs from promotions that may not air on anything (like REINA), read my post on how to buy products from Japan here.

 I am not going to do, in this article, a full guide on how to sign up at each one as that would make this page super long.
-But if there is a service that I think needs some explaining on how to sign up, over the next few weeks I’ll write a guide for those services.
+But if there is a service that I think needs some explaining on how to sign up, I may write a separate guide for those services.
 Also, since the Yen to US Dollar conversion rate changes daily I am going to just list the price in Yen, however when considering both the cost of the service and the small fee many banks put on international purchases, when budgeting I’d recommend just doing 100 Yen = $1.00 in your head when calculating cost.
 Lets first look at the official streaming services!

 Promotion: World Wonder Ring Stardom